api3dao/airnode/packages/airnode-protocol/README.md

 #### Usability and future-proofness over over-optimization

-This last point is a bit abstract, yet has guided us through a number of decisions: When needed to choose between a slight gas cost optimization and improved upgradability in protocol, we opted for the latter.
+This last point is a bit abstract, yet has guided us through a number of decisions: When needed to choose between a slight gas cost optimization and improved upgradeability in protocol, we opted for the latter.
 The reasoning here is that there is virtually infinite potential value to be unlocked with a highly-capable oracle protocol, and sacrificing this to optimize for a limited use-case is short-sighted.
 An example can be given as `fulfill()` in `AirnodeRrpV0` being fulfilled with a `bytes` type that needs to be decoded (which adds a gas cost overhead), where most users will have the request return a single 32 bytes-long type.
 Even though this decoding operation overhead will recur a lot, it is still negligible compared to the value that will be created by an oracle protocol that allows flexible response specifications